Get Schooled

 Send a thank you note

 If someone is taking time out of their day to help you, you should always say thank you.
-Be sure to send a follow up note to your interviewee within 48 hours of your informational interview– via email or LinkedIn– thanking them for their time and outlining your next steps.
+Be sure to send a follow up note to your interviewee within 48 hours to thank them for their time.
 If you haven’t already, be sure to add them to your LinkedIn network.

 Explore your goals